Table of Contents[Hide][Show]

 However, in the context of a traditional, iodine-rich diet, cooked cruciferous veggies like kale are a healthy choice.

-I should mention that I was skeptical of this recipe at first, as I really do not like kale much at all.
-I must say that after trying them myself, the verdict is that they are truly delicious!
+I should mention that I was skeptical of this recipe at first, as I do not care much for the taste of kale.

 Homemade Kale Chips Recipe